eslint/eslint/docs/rules/indent.md

 * Indent of 2 spaces with `MemberExpression` set to `0` will indent the multi-line property chains with 0 spaces.
 * Indent of 2 spaces with `MemberExpression` set to `1` will indent the multi-line property chains with 2 spaces.
 * Indent of 2 spaces with `MemberExpression` set to `2` will indent the multi-line property chains with 4 spaces.
+* Indent of 2 spaces with `BinaryExpression` set to `0` will indent the multi-line continuations with 0 spaces.
+* Indent of 2 spaces with `BinaryExpression` set to `1` will indent the multi-line continuations with 2 spaces.
+* Indent of 2 spaces with `BinaryExpression` set to `2` will indent the multi-line continuations with 4 spaces.

 ### tab